pyepics/pyepics/README.md

 ## Installation

-This package requires python2.6 or higher.
-The EPICS Channel Access library v 3.14.8 or higher is also required, with v 3.14.12 or higher being recommended.
-Specifically, the shared libraries libCom.so and libca.so (or Com.dll and ca.dll on Windows, or libca.dylib and libCom.dylib on macOS) are required to use this module.
+This package requires python3.6 or higher.
+The EPICS Channel Access library v 3.14.8 or higher is also required.
+Shared libraries are provided for Windows, MacOS, and Linux.

-To support this requirement, suitably recent versions of the libraries are included here (version 3.15.3), and the OS-appropriate library will be installed alongside the python packages.
-To install from source:
+To install the package, use `pip install pyepics`.

+To install from source, use

 ```
 > python setup.py install